plaskowski/EmbeddedBrowserIntellijPlugin/README.md

   - configure this if you want the browser state (sessions, cookies) to persist between IDE restarts
   - :warning: this may not be secure, use it at your own risk
 - `com.github.plaskowski.embeddedbrowserintellijplugin.user_agent` - custom User-Agent header
+  - set mobile-like User-Agent to browse sites in their mobile versions that better fit limited tool window space

 > :warning: `cache_path` and `user_agent` modify global CEF settings so other CEF instances in IDE will be affected